The Unlikely Populist: John Tsang's Fight For Hong Kong's Top Job

 After passing the civil-service exam, he and his family returned to Hong Kong in 1982.
 By all accounts he thrived, serving as private secretary to the territory’s beloved last colonial governor, Chris Patten, and falling into a cabal of other prominent government workers who today comprise the old guard of Hong Kong politics.
 Anson Chan, who served as Chief Secretary under Patten, is today considered the Iron Lady of the pro-democracy cause; Donald Tsang (no relation to John), who succeeded her, later served as Hong Kong’s second Chief Executive.

 After Donald Tsang took the top job in 2005, he appointed John Tsang his Financial Secretary.
-While other bureaucrats here tend to be regarded as stolid or power-hungry, Tsang gained a reputation as something of a laidback goof.
-Under his management, Hong Kong’s coffers grew, but he faced a good deal of criticism for failing to commensurately grow the city’s social welfare programs.
+While other bureaucrats here tend to be regarded as stolid or power-hungry, Tsang gained a reputation as something of a laid-back goof.
+Under his management, Hong Kong’s coffers grew, but he faced a good deal of criticism for failing to commensurately grow the city’s social-welfare programs.
 “The guy has never shown a great deal of vision,” says David Zweig, a political scientist at the Hong Kong University of Science and Technology.

-Still, his seemingly casual attitude has cushioned him in the last five years, indisputably the most tumultuous in Hong Kong’s history.
+Still, his seemingly casual attitude has cushioned him in the past five years, indisputably the most tumultuous in Hong Kong’s history.
 The next Chief Executive will inherit a system wrought with malaise, angst, and popular discontent from his or her predecessor, Leung Chun-ying (commonly called C.Y. by Hong Kongers).
-Leung, a land surveyor who helped draft Hong Kong’s post-handover constitution called the Basic Law, is widely damned as Beijing’s stooge.
+Leung, a land surveyor who helped draft Hong Kong’s posthandover constitution called the Basic Law, is widely damned as Beijing’s stooge.
 Under his watch, mainland interference in Hong Kong’s affairs has become endemic.
-Beijing refused to yield to the demand for direct elections that galvanized the 2014 Umbrella Movement, when hundreds of thousands occupied crucial chokepoints of the city for nearly three months.
+Beijing refused to yield to the demand for direct elections that galvanized the 2014 Umbrella Movement, when hundreds of thousands occupied crucial choke points of the city for nearly three months.
 Publishers from Hong Kong critical of China’s leaders have vanished and resurfaced in jails north of the border — the most egregious violation of “one country, two systems” since the 1997 handover.
 Journalists and judges have been harassed, and China’s leaders are pressuring Hong Kong to introduce security laws and “national education” similar to that on the mainland.

 Hong Kongers are so anxious that some are even now calling for the territory’s outright independence, which is such a sensitive issue for the authorities that two politicians elected to the legislature on that platform last September were ultimately barred from taking office.
-(Leung did not run for a second CE term, apparently discouraged by Beijing for being too divisive for Hong Kong, but he was rewarded for his loyalty by being named a vice-chairman of the Chinese People’s Political Consultative Conference, a prestigious advisory body.)
+(Leung did not run for a second CE term, apparently discouraged by Beijing for being too divisive for Hong Kong, but he was rewarded for his loyalty by being named a vice chairman of the Chinese People’s Political Consultative Conference, a prestigious advisory body.)

 “We’ve experienced some quite, er, horrendous situations in the past few years, and trust is something quite rare in our community,” says Tsang, who is open about his unhappiness as Financial Secretary under Leung.
 “We need to rebuild that — we need to unify the community.”